Aviation Consumer Protection Advisory Committee

 The Secretary selected committee members for their expertise as well as their willingness and ability to actively participate in meeting the ACPAC's objective.
 The committee members are:

-- Christopher M. Carr, Attorney General of Georgia, as the State or local government representative and Chair of the ACPAC.
+- Maura Healey, Attorney General of Massachusetts, as the State or local government representative and Chair of the ACPAC.

 - Mario Rodriguez, Executive Director of the Indianapolis Airport Authority, as the airport operator representative.

-- Patricia Vercelli, General Counsel, Airlines for America, as the airline representative.
+- Patricia Vercelli, General Counsel of Airlines for America, as the airline representative.